Shere Hite: Early life, education, and career

+Again using her technique of analyzing responses to questionnaires, she wrote and published two additional studies: The Hite Report on Male Sexuality (1981) and Women and Love (1987).
+In the midst of changing roles for women and men, these books made people "more uncomfortable" and brought strong criticism..

 In 1988, she made an extended appearance on the British TV discussion programme After Dark, alongside James Dearden, Mary Whitehouse, Joan Wyndham, and Naim Attallah.

 In 1989, she was interviewed in London by Joanna Briscoe, who later became her friend, and whose flat she often lived in.

-Eighteen months later she left the United States because of "vicious media attacks, doorstepping, public humiliation and death threats, all of which contributed to the loss of her American publishers and of her ability to make a living", despite The Hite Report selling 50 million copies, estimated to be the 30th bestselling book of all time.
-According to Briscoe she commuted between Paris, the Kensington Hilton and a mattress on the floor of a squat in north London, and perpetually swung between spending and thrift.
+Eighteen months later she left the United States permanently because of "vicious media attacks, doorstepping, public humiliation and death threats, all of which contributed to the loss of her American publishers and of her ability to make a living."
+Her fame, social tensions of the women's movement and poor economy had resulted in her becoming subject to resentment.

+The Hite Report sold 50 million copies, and was estimated to be the 30th bestselling book of all time.
+While not as successful, her other books sold well, and she was frequently invited on TV talk shows and made other appearances.

+According to Briscoe Hite commuted between Paris, the Kensington Hilton, and a mattress on the floor of a squat in north London.
+She swung between spending and thrift.
 Between 1991 and 1997, she lived largely in France and Briscoe's small flat.
 She tended to write all night and sleep all day.
 Briscoe said that Hite "had an extraordinary effect on people – possessing a strange, delicate charisma that hooked them".